Saint-Cyr-sur-Mer

+Residents include former film star Brigette Bardot.

 Population

+Transport

+Saint-Cyr-sur-Mer is served by the Saint-Cyr-Les Lecques – La Cadière SNCF station on the Marseille–Ventimiglia railway.

 Economy

 Agriculture and tourism are important industries in the area.
 Fruit (especially olives), vegetables, as well as wine are produced in the commune.
 Both Saint-Cyr-sur-Mer and Les Lecques have urban markets.
 Tourist attractions include the sandy beach at Les Lecques, the coastal footpaths and the Musée de Tauroentum, a museum which displays artifacts from the Roman site of 'Tauroentum'.

 Twin towns

 Saint-Cyr-sur-Mer is twinned with: